Design and Innovation Management Undergraduate Major (BS, HBS)

 Major Code: 912

-- Recognize and apply design thinking and visual thinking processes to understand the framework of problem solving.
+- Apply design thinking and visual thinking processes to understand the framework of problem solving.

-The Design and Innovation Management major requirements are divided into two parts —lower-division and upper-division.
-The lower-division design core program involves completion of courses within the first and second year (see core curriculum below) that build a solid foundation for the upper-division design curricula.
-The lower-division design core course work may be completed at OSU or any accredited college or university that offers equivalent courses transferable to OSU.
+Degree requirements include university core education, design and major curricula.
+The design curriculum provides students with a broad overview of design thinking and processes and incorporates foundational business coursework.
+The lower-division curriculum involves completion of courses within the first and second year that build a solid foundation for the upper-division curricula.
 Students entering design programs should have basic art and illustration skills.
 ART 115 and ART 117 are highly recommended elective courses.

 Code | Title | Credits |